KevinRivera14/Read-Me-Generator/instructions/README.md

   ## Contributing
   *If you would like to contribute this project, you can follow these guidelines for how to do so.*
   <br />
-  pizza
+  how to clone into your local machine
   ## Questions?
   Questions about this project can be directed to:
-  - Email: pizza.
+  - Email: kevthebarber14@gmail.com.
   - You can view more of my projects at undefined.
   ## Tests
-  pizza
+  npm i first then node index
   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
   <br />
   Content in this project is covered by the MIT license.
   -----------
-  README Generator - Copyright pizza pizza
+  README Generator - Copyright 2023 Kevin Rivera